David with the Head of Goliath (Caravaggio, Rome)

-Caravaggio also treated this subject in a work dated c.
-1607 in the Kunsthistorisches Museum in Vienna, and in an early work dated c.
-1600 in the Prado in Madrid.
+Caravaggio also treated this subject in an oil on poplar wood panel dated to c.
+1607, now in the Kunsthistorisches Museum, Vienna, and in an earlier oil on canvas dated to c.
+1600 in the Museo del Prado, Madrid.

 The immediate inspiration for Caravaggio was a work by a follower of Giorgione, c.1510, but Caravaggio captures the drama more effectively by having the head dangling from David's hand and dripped out blood, rather than resting on a ledge.
 The sword in David's hand carries an abbreviated inscription H-AS OS; this has been interpreted as an abbreviation of the Latin phrase humilitas occidit superbiam ("humility kills pride").

-David is perturbed, "his expression mingling sadness and compassion."
-The decision to depict him as pensive rather than jubilant creates an unusual psychological bond between him and Goliath.
+David is perturbed, "his expression mingling sadness and compassion".
+The decision to depict him as pensive and resigned rather than jubilant creates an unusual psychological bond between him and Goliath.
 This bond is further complicated by the fact that Caravaggio has depicted himself as Goliath, while the model for David is il suo Caravaggino ("his own little Caravaggio").
-This most plausibly refers to Cecco del Caravaggio, the artist's studio assistant in Rome some years previously, recorded as the boy "who lay with him."
-No independent portraits of Cecco are known, making the identification impossible to verify, but "[a] sexual intimacy between David/model and Goliath/painter seems an inescapable conclusion, however, given that Caravaggio made David's sword appear to project upward, suggestively, between his legs and at an angle that echoes the diagonal linking of the protagonist's gaze to his victim."
+This most plausibly refers to Cecco del Caravaggio, the artist's studio assistant in Rome some years previously, recorded as the boy "who lay with him".
+No independent portraits of Cecco are known, making the identification impossible to verify, but "[a] sexual intimacy between David/model and Goliath/painter seems an inescapable conclusion, however, given that Caravaggio made David's sword appear to project upward, suggestively, between his legs and at an angle that echoes the diagonal linking of the protagonist's gaze to his victim".
 Alternatively, based on the portrait of Caravaggio done by Ottavio Leoni, this may be a double self-portrait.
 The young Caravaggio (his own little Caravaggio) wistfully holds the head of the adult Caravaggio.
-The wild and riotous behavior of the young Caravaggio essentially had destroyed his life as a mature adult, and he reflects with a familiar hermeticism on his own condition in a painting of a related religious subject.
+The wild and riotous behaviour of the young Caravaggio essentially had destroyed his life as a mature adult, and he reflects with a familiar hermeticism on his own condition in a painting of a related religious subject.